alexcasella/smartPoker/README.md

 # Smart Poker
-> an app that aims to eliminate the element of luck in winning poker games
+> an app that aims to eliminate the element of luck in winning poker games by hand analysis and predicting opponents' strategy

-Technologies used:
+Tools used:
 * Node.js
-* AngularJS
 * JQuery
 * Bootstrap
+* Javascript
 * CSS
+* HTML

-*Current stage:* enter a poker hand and display it on screen
+*Current stage:* Display cards on screen and checks player's hands